HKUST-ISD-Soft-Robotics-Lab/OpenFish-Edu/README.md

 [1] Van den Berg, S., Scharff, R., Rusák, Z., & Wu, J. (2022, May 19).
 OpenFish: Biomimetic Design of a Soft Robotic Fish for High Speed Locomotion. https://doi.org/10.17605/OSF.IO/GSNC2

+![Openfish Preview.
+Image adopted from [1]](/MEDIA/OpenFish-org-preview.jpg)

+## What is new
+- OpenFish(original) -> OpenFish-Edu
+    - Deleted and simplified rail component designed for adjusting wire tension.
+Same tensioning effect can be achieved by improving the assembly process.
+    - Modify fish case part for direct installation of gearbox mechanism.
+    - Modify gearbox part to make transmission more reliable.
+    - Other small changes and bug fix.

 ## License

 This project is dual-licensed under the following terms: